- Gen Ed Requirements

 The departmental honors tracks allow students to focus their scholarly commonwealth college work in a department and to have that recognized on their diplomas.
-The departmental honors track requirements can be found at the Commonwealth College website, www.comcol.umass.edu.
+The departmental honors track requirements can be found at the Commonwealth Honors College website, www.honors.umass.edu.
 In brief, ME and IE departmental honors students satisfy two honors course requirements by enrolling in two 1 credit colloquia associated with regular ME or IE courses.
-Departmental honors students also complete a 6 credit thesis in place of two 3 credit ESD or Tech Elective courses.
-Professor Rinderle is the MIE department honors coordinator.
+Departmental honors students also complete a 6 credit thesis in place of two 3 credit Tech Elective courses.
+Dr. Schliemann is the MIE department honors coordinator.
 See him to discuss any aspect of the honors programs.

 Q: What is an independent study?

 An independent study is a course of study, a research project, a design project or some other independent activity executed for credit that is arranged with and supervised by a faculty member.
-If the scope and topic is suitable, independent studies can satisfy degree requirements, for example an ESD requirement in the ME degree program or a Tech Elective requirement in the IE degree program.
+If the scope and topic is suitable, independent studies can satisfy degree requirements, for example a technical elective in the ME or IE program .

 Q: How do I arrange an independent study?

 Any student wishing to do an independent study should speak with a faculty member or faculty members in the study area.
 After the student and faculty member agree on the scope and deliverables of the project or study, the student should write a brief description of the project and deliverables.
-The student should then register by completing the appropriate form which can be obtained from Dorothy Adams in ELab 220.
+The student should then register by completing the appropriate form which can be obtained from Kevin Romani in ELab 208F.

-Q: Must I be a member of Commonwealth College to undertake an honors thesis?
+Q: Must I be a member of Commonwealth Honors College to undertake an honors thesis?